Hronic/Java/README.md

-Program to:
+MergeCSV:
 - Select directory
-- Combine all CSVs from indicated location into 1 file
+- Combine all CSVs from indicated location into 1 CSV file
 - Add name of the file in additional column